gigwegbe/liquid-ai-competition-smart-guage-system/README.md

 ```

 ### Frontend
+Make sure you have install `npm` on your machine:

+- Then change the directory into the working directory:
 ```
 cd vlm-instaector
 ```

+- Install the dependencies:
 ```
 npm install
 ```

+- Run the app:
 ```
 npm run dev
 ```

+- Follow the path provided by the `run` command, mine is `http://localhost:5173/`

-open the app and refresh the page:
+- Open the app and refresh the page:
 ```
 http://localhost:5173/
 ```